 I really didn't expect much from this little baby camera, but it turns out I really love it despite a lot of what I consider flaws.

-At first, I hated the optical view finder, and I still don't like it much, but the handling was feeling good, and the camera is just cute and small.
+At first, I hated the electronic viewfinder, and I still don't like it much, but the handling was feeling good, and the camera is just too cute and small.
 The 12-50mm is not the fastest or the sharpest lens but it does the job and offers a 35mm equivalent of 24-100mm.
 The 45mm isn't of much use to me, I have better portrait lenses on my Nikons FF and APS-C for studio sessions.

-The AF is quite fast but not that reliable and the AF tracking plain sucks.
+The AF is quite fast but not that reliable and the AF tracking sucks.

-It's only 16MP, the iso noise is not very good in low light and the dynamic range smaller than on my Nikons.
+It's 16MP, the ISO noise is not very good in low light and the dynamic range is smaller than on my Nikons.

 The battery life is simply ridiculous.

 The bursts are not great: 5FPS with AF tracking (unreliable) and automatic exposure, 9FPS with locked AF and exposure.